Best Split Level House Exterior Makeover {before & after}

 The house was original to when it was first built, I believe in the early 1970’s and needed significant updating inside and out.

-Split Level Farmhouse Exterior
+Split Level Siding Ideas

-It would have been so much cheaper to install basic horizontal vinyl siding as board and batten is running over double the cost of traditional siding (the installation cost is also a lot more as it’s much more involved) but we wanted a different look for this house and didn’t want the home to look like every other house in the neighborhood.
+It would have been so much cheaper to install basic horizontal vinyl siding as board and batten is running over double the cost of traditional siding (the installation cost is also a lot more as it’s much more involved) but we wanted a different type look for this house and didn’t want the home to look like every other house in the neighborhood.

 Needless to say, this is the only modern farmhouse exterior split level home on the block!